Anantm007/url-shortener/README.md

 ### Note
 The base URL gets already changed to the domain host where the application is deployed

+It is being used by student societies / clubs in my college with the short urls receving thousands of clicks till date.

-Visit the deployed application : https://agile-cliffs-38866.herokuapp.com/
+Visit the deployed application : https://prakriti.cf or https://agile-cliffs-38866.herokuapp.com/